google/clif/clif/python/primer.md

 As can be seen above, the method wrappings are listed under the class definition.
 Also, since they are methods, their first argument is `self` without the type specified.

-Notice also that the C++ `Size` method is wrapped in different two flavors, one exposing it as a method with name `Size` in Python as well, and the other exposing it as a method with name `__len__` in Python.
+Notice that the C++ `Size` method is wrapped in two different flavors, one exposing it as a method with name `Size` in Python as well, and the other exposing it as a method with name `__len__` in Python.
 This was done

-1. to demonstrate that, as with functions, one can wrap methods also in multiple flavors to expose them in Python with alternate names.
-For one, this helps in wrapping overloaded C++ methods into Python with alternate names.
+1. to demonstrate that, as with functions, one can wrap methods also in multiple flavors to expose them in Python with different names.

-2. to show that methods can be wrapped into special Python methods.
+2. to show that C++ methods can be wrapped into special Python methods.

-In the above Clif example, the alternate wrapping of the C++ `Size` method wraps it into the special method `__len__` in Python.
-This make the wrapping more Pythonic as one can now get the size of the object using the Python built-in function `len`:
+In the above Clif example, the alternative wrapping of the C++ `Size` method wraps it into the special method `__len__` in Python.
+This make the wrapping more Pythonic as one can now get the size of the object using the Python built- in function `len`:

 ```python
 obj = wrapmethod.ClassWithMethods(10)
 assert len(obj) == 10
 ```

-See [this][specialmethods] for information more about wrapping C++ methods into special Python methods.
+See [this](#specialmethods) for information more about wrapping C++ methods into special Python methods.

 ### Wrapping Constructors